Async Handles — Handle<T> Value Model

 Overview

 run async ref(args) schedules the same run target (workflow or script) without blocking the current step list.
-The expression’s value is a handle—conceptually Handle<T> where T is what a synchronous run would have produced (return value of a workflow, or trimmed stdout of a script).
-The handle is materialized in the variable map as an opaque string; the first non-passthrough use that needs the real value awaits the in-flight work and then replaces the variable with the resolved string for later reads.
+The value is a handle—conceptually Handle<T> where T is what a synchronous run would have produced (workflow return, or trimmed script stdout on success).
+In the runtime variable map the handle is stored as an opaque string token (__JAIPH_HANDLE__ + numeric id); the first non-passthrough use that needs the real value awaits the scheduled work, then replaces that binding with the resolved string (or clears it on failure—see Resolution).

 Handle creation